rbaezc/hexagen/README.md

 # HexaGen

 Standardized Hexagonal Architecture Scaffolding for Phoenix Applications.
+The Architecture Guardian for Phoenix, build clean ecosystems, not spaghetti code.

 HexaGen extends the default Phoenix generators to enforce a clean separation of concerns using the Ports and Adapters pattern.
 It helps keep business logic pure and decoupled from technical details like databases or external APIs.

 ## Why HexaGen?

 Standard Phoenix contexts often become large and mix Ecto logic with business rules.
 HexaGen solves this by enforcing a directory structure that follows SOLID principles out of the box.

+HexaGen is not just a generator; it's a strict architectural guardian.
+It extends Phoenix to enforce a pure Ports and Adapters (Hexagonal) pattern, automating infrastructure, tests, and monitoring.
+By strictly decoupling business logic from the web layer, HexaGen allows development teams to save up to 40% of setup time, letting developers focus entirely on what matters: the core business rules.

 ### The Architecture